 Amsterdam Airport Schiphol is the main international airport in the Netherlands and the third largest in Europe.
 If you’re planning on traveling to the Netherlands from outside of Europe, this airport puts you just 6 kilometers away from the busy capital of Amsterdam.
 Conveniently accessed by train, Dutch Railways has a service that goes directly to Amsterdam Central Station, allowing you to access all that the city has to offer in just 15 minutes.

-The public transportation here is second to none—ranked fourth in the world!—and is the best way to travel with ease, both inside the cities and across the country.
-Alternatively, you can rent a bike and experience the Netherlands' cycling culture.
+The public transportation here is second to none—ranked fourth in the world!—making Netherlands travel incredibly easy both inside the cities and across the country.
+Alternatively, you can rent a bike and experience the Netherlands’ cycling culture.

 Biking around the city is truly the best mode of travel, not only for viewing the city, but also to skirt around quickly.
 You are sure to see thousands of them on your trip, but be sure to keep an eye out when crossing the roads, as it’s likely a bike will becoming your way instead of a car!
 A bike can be rented for anywhere from 10€ to 40€ per day, depending on how long you’re renting for and from which shop.

-Traveling across the country is made easy, thanks to Nederlandse Spoorwegen, the national railway, which connects almost every town in the nation and boasts over 400 stations.
+Netherlands travel is made easy, thanks to Nederlandse Spoorwegen, the national railway, which connects almost every town in the nation and boasts over 400 stations, making Netherlands travel easy and accessible.
 To cover long distances, the high-speed trains are recommended, as they allow you to get to a different city or town very quickly.
-The prices are dependent upon how far you're traveling—the further you go, the more expensive!
+The prices are dependent upon how far you’re traveling—the further you go, the more expensive!
 Be sure to snag a window seat to enjoy the serene views of the Dutch countryside.